-My primary research interests are in regional and social English dialectal variation, and I teach undergraduate modules in both of these branches of dialectology.
-Besides the facts of dialectal difference, and the means by which it is studied, relevant issues in the discipline include the relationship of standard and non-standard dialects, attitudes to variation, and the mechanisms of language change.
+My primary research interests are in regional and social English dialectal variation.
+Besides the facts of dialectal difference, and the means by which it is studied, relevant issues in the discipline include the relationship of standard to non-standard dialects, attitudes to variation, and the mechanisms of language change.

-I have been closely involved with the Survey of English Dialects (SED) for forty years, since I acted as research assistant to Professor Harold Orton.
+I have been closely involved with the Survey of English Dialects (SED) for over forty years, since I acted as research assistant to Professor Harold Orton.
 SED, the only systematic survey of the dialects of England yet to be carried out, was begun at Leeds by Harold Orton (d.1975) and Eugen Dieth in 1948, and was for many years continued at Sheffield by John Widdowson, with whom I enjoy close collaboration.
-I also have close links with David Parry's Survey of Anglo-Welsh Dialects (SAWD), having been one of its first fieldworkers (1968-70): this survey is now directed by Rob Penhallurick, another of my close colleagues.
+I also have close links with David Parry's Swansea-based Survey of Anglo-Welsh Dialects (SAWD), having been one of its first fieldworkers (1968-70): this survey is now directed by Rob Penhallurick, another of my close colleagues.
 I co-authored Survey of English Dialects: The Dictionary and Grammar (Longman, 1994) with Parry and Widdowson.

 The Leeds Archive of Vernacular Culture (LAVC)